GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 One way to make something rarer than another is to choose a probability for each thing to happen.
 For instance, 10% chance for a rare item, a 25% chance for an uncommon item, and 65% for a common item.

-Defining the probability of each is fine when there are only a few quality levels, but some games like Pokemon can have hundreds of quality levels.
+Defining the probability of each quality level is fine when there are only a few of them, but some games like Pokemon can have hundreds of quality levels.
 In this case, it's faster to calculate the quality rather than listing every case.

 Bell-shaped functions are often used to show how many people have a given characteristic, a person's IQ for instance.
 Most peoples are in the center where the curve is high and the curve goes down as it becomes rarer and rarer to find people.
 Most of these curves have complicated formulas, but rolling several dice gives similar results.